Chapter Sixty One

 She stretches out on the couch, "Kiss me there."

 Okay, I lean forward, nuzzle, kiss, I hear a whispered moan.
 This is working out wonderfully, my tongue gets busy, more moans.
 God she's delectable.
-I go slow, too good to rush a climax.
+I go slow, too good to hurry a climax.
 Small gasps, then a tremble, then a rush as she sails over the edge into orgasmic free fall.
 I orgasm giving her an orgasm, hold the spot until the aftershock shudders subside, look over her tummy to her glistening eyes.

 Oceane, "Sparkly warm."